apache/dolphinscheduler/docs/docs/en/guide/datasource/azure-sql.md

 ![principal](../../../../img/new_ui/dev/datasource/azuresql-principal.png)

-Use application (client) ID and secret to login
+Use application (client) ID and secret to login.
 Prerequisites: set application to be the admin of the Azure SQL server.
 Meanwhile, apply for client secret for the application and use both secret and ID to login.

 ![principal2](../../../../img/new_ui/dev/datasource/azuresql-principal2.png)